tigerfarm/tigclient/README.md

    Click Call, and you will be connected to the other client.
    They will need to Accept the call, for you to talk together.

-## Using the Client's TaskRouter features
+## The Client also has Conference and TaskRouter features

 To see the extended features, use the URL (replace example.com your domain name):